matoro/chadproject/DOCs/design_doc.md

 |ammo.h||Enum containing different types of ammunition and their multiplier damage value.|

 ### src/graphic:
-In this folder we can find all the neccessary functions that help us plot both text and object models into the screen.
+In this folder we can find all the necessary functions that help us plot both text and object models into the screen.

 *Function declarations* can be found inside *.h files meanwhile their implementations fall under their *.c counterparts.